AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/req.rst

 * Explicit ``raise`` statements, executed or not, followed by other statements or not

-* Variations of these in subprograsm or package bodies, directly within the top-level sequence of statements, and within nested block, conditional or loop statements,
+* Variations of these in subprograms or package bodies, directly within the top-level sequence of statements, and within nested block, conditional or loop statements,